tbarbette/fastclick/README.md

 About
 ----
-Metron's control plane is based on the [ONOS SDN controller][onos], which we extended with [southbound drivers][metron-driver] that allow Metron to monitor and configure commodity servers.
+Metron's control plane is based on the [ONOS SDN controller][onos], which we extended with [southbound drivers][metron-driver] that allow Metron to monitor and configure important resources (i.e., CPU cores and network cards) on commodity servers.
 Metron's data plane extends [FastClick][fastclick] (see the FastClick paper [here][fastclick-paper]), which in turn uses [DPDK][dpdk] as a high performance network I/O subsystem.
 The Metron data plane uses two features available in modern network interface cards (NICs) to achieve accurate dispatching of input traffic to the desired CPU core(s), thus eliminating inter-core communication.
 Specifically, the Metron data plane uses either: